mjnaderi/dotfiles/README.md

 My Dotfiles
 ===========

-This is My dotfiles repository.
+This is my dotfiles repository.
 You can learn more about dotfiles [here](https://dotfiles.github.io/).

 Requirements
 ------------